-effectiveness of community education and outreach; and
+effectiveness of community education and outreach;

-efforts to diversify the governing body, leadership, or workforce.
+efforts to diversify the governing body, leadership, or workforce; and

+impact of technology, including artificial intelligence, on workforce wellbeing, organizational goals, and service delivery.

 Organizations may consider if any data is currently being collected related to these elements.
 Then, the organization may identify an outcome or goal in some of these areas.
 Client Rights (CR)